dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 **_1. What is LA Late?_**

-[LA Late](https://news.lalate.com/) seems to be a celebrity gossip/sports site that also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed
+[LA Late](https://news.lalate.com/) seems to be a celebrity gossip/sports site that also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed rather unused... until the CARES Act got passed

 ![rather unused... until the CARES Act got passed](/images/screenshot-2020-12-12-233148.png)

-Nowadays, it is a rather prolific channel that looks
+Nowadays, it is a rather prolific channel that looks like this:

 ![like this:](/images/screenshot-2020-12-12-173319.png)